 RT Mart is a local supermarket that has a partnership with French Auchan and as such they carry a fair share of imported goods.
 They got a lot of own brand import items such as pasta, sauces, etc and it’s all imported from Europe and has pretty good quality.
 They also carry a small range of organic items.
 From time to time they also have a lot special time limited imports from both Asia, Europe and the US.
 RT-Mart also have a large selection of imported beer and alcohol.
 As with most supermarkets here, the available items will vary from shop to shop, but the one in Xindian is the only one I normally frequent and from time to time they have a lot of good imported goods, but it’s usually not things that are in stock for long, so if you see something you want, get it there and then, as it might not be available next week.

-Taisuco, the Taiwan Sugar company, also has a few large stores in southern Taiwan and I don’t have any experience with these stores.
+Taisuco, the Taiwan Sugar company, also has a few large stores in southern Taiwan, although I don’t have any experience with these stores.
 They’re meant to offer discount coupon books (similar to Costco) a couple of times a year ranging from NT$1,000-3,000 in terms of discount, with with each coupon being worth about NT$100.
 (Thanks to TainanCowboy from Forumosa for the update).
-There’s one located near Taipower station in Taiwan, but it looks like nothing more than small Wellcome.
+They seem to have mostly moved online now though and the link above is to their online store.

 Simple Mart is another budget chain which is more of a convenience store than a real supermarket.
 They do have a lot more food items than 7-11 though, so by Taiwan standards it’s a supermarket.
 They tend to have the odd imported items and they’re generally price competitive.

 For those with a bit more money to spend, there are also some upmarket supermarkets here, although there’s only a few of them, so you’ll have to do some traveling to get there in most cases.